vahidkay-meta/facebook-for-woocommerce/readme.txt

 == Changelog ==

+= 3.3.1 - 2024-12-06 =
+Fix - Sale price effective date by @vinkmeta in #2809 Fix - Sync stock quantity when available by @mshymon in #2811 Fix - Sync product GTIN when available by @mshymon in #2810

 = 3.3.0 - 2024-11-07 =
 * Add - Extension navigation tabs on Product Sets screens.
 * Tweak - Tooltips, config labels, documentation links.